Advisory School Board

-Voting members of the Board shall consist of a minimum of seven but no more than fifteen members; which include members from Saint Peter Martyr Parish, Good Shepherd Parish, and Our Lady, Queen of the World Parish.
+Voting members of the Board shall consist of a minimum of seven but no more than fifteen members; which include members from Saint Peter Martyr Parish, Good Shepherd Parish, and St. Ignatius Church of Antioch.
 The Principal, in consultation with the Pastor will appoint each.
-Ex-officio, non voting members of the Board are the Principal, Leadership Team, and Pastor of Saint Peter Martyr.
+Ex-officio, non voting members of the Board are the Principal and Leadership Team.
 Members are:

 WCEA Accreditation Report, 2020

-St. Peter Martyr School recently underwent evaluation to renew its WASC/WCEA accreditation.
+St. Peter Martyr School recently underwent evaluation and has been renewed its WASC/WCEA accreditation until June 2026.

 Click on the St. Peter Martyr Report of Findings to view the entire report.
 Here is a summary of the Visiting Committee’s Findings.